-Governance Committee Purpose: to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process Members: Katharine L. Plourde, Chair Kenneth W. Krueger Mark J. Murphy Principal Responsibilities: • reviews and recommends changes to the Company's Corporate Governance Guidelines and governance and management structure; • evaluates the effectiveness of the Board of Directors, its committees, and the directors; Meetings in 2022: 4 recommends to the Board of Directors the persons to be nominated for election as directors; and Attendance: 100% reviews management succession planning; and reviews with management the Company's ESG strategy, initiatives and policies.
+Governance Committee Purpose: to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process Members: Katharine L. Plourde, Chair Kenneth W. Krueger Mark J. Murphy Principal Responsibilities: • reviews and recommends changes to the Company's Corporate Governance Guidelines and governance and management structure; • evaluates the effectiveness of the Board of Directors, its Meetings in 2022: 4 committees, and the directors; • recommends to the Board of Directors the persons to be nominated Attendance: 100% for election as directors; and reviews management succession planning; and reviews with management the Company's ESG strategy, initiatives and policies.